The Role of ATS in the Job Search

 The Role of Keywords in ATS

 Success in navigating an applicant tracking system isn’t simply about the volume of keywords and phrases — it’s the right keywords — and, in particular, how unique those keywords are.
 Most job seekers include the “obvious” keywords, but applicant tracking systems or recruiters may put value on related keywords, not just specific terms.

 Applicant tracking systems see certain keywords and phrases as more “valuable” than others.
 Many systems also allow the hiring manager or recruiter to weigh criteria — applying greater significance to certain terms or qualifications.
 Hiring managers can also apply filters to further refine the candidate pool — for example, geographic or educational criteria.
 They can also specify keywords as either “desired” or “required,” which affects rankings.

-When searching for best-fit candidates, resumes are often assessed against the criteria of the job posting.
-Yet beware: ATS users doesn’t simply identify keywords.
+When searching for best-fit candidates, resumes are often assessed against the job posting criteria.
+Yet beware: ATS users don’t simply identify keywords.
 Context plays a part too.
 It’s not enough to have the right keyword in the resume — nor have it appear more than once.
-Instead, the system or the searcher (recruiter) looks for relevance of the keyword to your work history and/or education.
+Instead, the searcher (recruiter) looks for the keyword’s relevance to your work history and/or education.
 Those keywords are analyzed and weighed in the context of the entire resume.